eftekhar-hossain/Bengali-VQA/README.md

 ## Instructions
 - To reproduce the results, you need to  install `Python=3.10.x`.
 All the models are implemented using `Pytorch=2.4.0`.
-The `MCRAN` require GPU with 16GB RAM.
+The `MCRAN` requires a GPU with 16GB RAM.

 - If you use any IDE, first clone (`git clone <url>`) the repository.
 Then, create a virtual environment and activate it.
     ```